-Many baby brushes are available in the market that has soft and flexible bristles.
+Many baby brushes are available in the market that have soft and flexible bristles.
 Comb the scalp with a baby brush at regular intervals to even out the skin and remove the dead skin.
 This not only helps in maintaining hygiene but also prevents further blocking of pores in the scalp.

 Avocado is known for its nutritional value, and the oil extracted from the fruit is loaded with essential chemicals that effectively fight fungal infections.
 Dilute avocado oil in ten portions of tea tree oil and prepare a mixture to apply to the scalp.
 Let it rest for roughly fifteen minutes and rinse it off with a safe shampoo.
-Care should be taken to avoid any contact with eyes.
+Care should be taken to avoid any contact with the eyes.

-Breast milk is the magic potion that is filled with all kinds of nutrients and antibodies.
+Breast milk is a magic potion that is filled with all kinds of nutrients and antibodies.
 It is well known that it is critical for the growth and immunity of a newborn baby.
-However, it has been used for a long time as a home remedy for cradle cap also.
+However, it has been used for a long time as a home remedy for cradle cap.
 A small amount of breast milk can be applied to the head to soothe and calm the sensitive skin.
 It is harmless to the baby’s skin and can stay for even longer periods of time.

-- Medicated Baby Shampoo:
+12. Medicated Baby Shampoo